knobel-dk/docblock-reader/README.md

 Imagine that you had Rasmus Lerdorf sitting next to you.
 Rasmus can comment PHP code for you.

-This proof-of-concept uses 443 PHP libraries from GitHub to train a Deep Learning TensorFlow Language Translator.
+This proof-of-concept uses 443 PHP libraries from GitHub to train a Sequence to Sequence Deep Learning with TensorFlow.

 ## Facts about the dataset